huskyhania/OP-Web-Application-IaC/README.md

 ---

 ## Prerequisites:
-In order to deploy the program you're going to need: Node.js and npm, AWS Command Line Interface (AWS CLI), AWS Cloud Development Kit (CDK) and Docker Desktop (for iOS/Windows deployment)
+In order to deploy the app you're going to need:
+- Node.js and npm,
+- AWS Command Line Interface (AWS CLI)
+- AWS Cloud Development Kit (CDK)
+- Docker (or Docker Desktop for iOS/Windows deployment)

 Installing Node.js might require sudo rights.
 On Linux the commands are:
 ```bash